Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 An exciting piece of American cultural history, this sweet clapboard house was the heart of the Cos Cob Art Colony at the turn of the 20th century when it served as a boarding house.

-They attracted scores of students to this house, which originally grew up in the late-1720s and first opened as a museum just after it had been purchased from the widow of Elmer Livingston MacRae.
+They attracted scores of students to this house, which originally went up in the late-1720s.
+This first opened as a museum in 1958, just after it had been purchased from the widow of Elmer Livingston MacRae.

 The house is beautifully maintained, and you can take a peek in the afternoon from Wednesday to Sunday to hear about its colonial and artistic past.

-Amazingly, many of the objects depicted in well-known Impressionist works can still be found in the house, like they were left here yesterday.
+Amazingly, many of the objects depicted in well-known Impressionist works can still be found in the house.
+To me it felt like they had just been left here the day before.

 5. Greenwich Point Park

-The pick of Greenwich’s four beaches is on a peninsula poking out into Long Island Sound, and a popular place for locals and visitors (for a fee) to spend a day in the sun in summer.
+The pick of Greenwich’s four beaches is on a peninsula poking out into Long Island Sound.
+It’s a popular place for locals and visitors (for a fee) to spend a day in the sun in summer.

 The beach is watched by lifeguards all summer, and along with changing rooms and showers there are two snack bars just behind.

-On the water are designated areas for windsurfing, kite-surfing and salt-water fishing, and on dry land you can reserve a shelter, picnic tables and grills.
+On the water are designated areas for windsurfing, kite-surfing and salt-water fishing.
+Meanwhile on dry land you can reserve a shelter, picnic tables and grills.

 6. Island Ferries

-Island Beach (formerly Little Captain Island) is also a public park donated to the town in 1918 and is loved for its 300 metres of sandy beach on its eastern and western coasts.
+Island Beach (formerly Little Captain Island) is also a public park donated to the town in 1918.
+I love this place most of all for its 900+ feet of sandy beach.

 7. Fjord Fish Market, Cos Cob

-If you want to know exactly where your fish and seafood comes from, Fjord Fish Market will be right up your street.
+If you’re like me and want to know exactly where your fish and seafood comes from, Fjord Fish Market will be right up your street.
+This business is a local chain, with several locations in Connecticut.

-You can also pick up delicious freshly prepared take-out food, whether you’re up for fish and chips, an oyster or lobster roll, fillet sandwich, Cajun halibut bites, grilled salmon, poke or sushi.
+You can also pick up delicious freshly prepared takeout food.
+The menu features New England classics like fish & chips and lobster rolls, as well as filet sandwiches, Cajun halibut bites, grilled salmon, poke and sushi.

 8. Diane’s Books

-Going strong for 30 years, Diane’s Books is a local bookshop with the dimensions of a public library.
+Going strong for some 40 years, Diane’s Books is a local bookshop with the dimensions of a public library.

-The shop claims to have the largest selection of family books in the United States, and has a large, friendly staff happy to answer questions and point you in the right direction.
+The shop claims to have the largest selection of family books in the United States.
+I was impressed with the friendly staff happy to answer questions and point me in the right direction.

 If you’re just visiting Greenwich you can arrange to have your books shipped, and the shop also offers a free gift-wrapping service.

-In September 2018 Beatriz Williams, Lauren Willig and Karen White (The Glass Ocean) all paid a visit.
+Beatriz Williams, Lauren Willig, and Karen White (The Glass Ocean) have all paid a visit in recent years.

 9. Greenwich Polo Club

-You know a place is posh when it has its own polo club, and Greenwich’s was established in 1981 and all through the summer stages high-goal matches for the public.
+You know a place is posh when it has its own polo club.
+Greenwich’s was established in 1981, and all through the summer stages high-goal matches for the public.

-Some of the best players in the world have graced the field here, among them Mariano Aguerre, Nacho Figeuras and Facundo Pieres, and you can see performers of this calibre from spring to late-summer in a series of cups and exhibitions.
+Some of the best players in the world have starred here.
+Among them are Mariano Aguerre, Nacho Figeuras and Facundo Pieres, and you can see performers of this caliber from spring to late summer in a series of cups and exhibitions.

-Each Sunday more than 2,000 people descend on the club to witness the spectacle: Gates open at 13:00 and the match begins at 15:00.
+Each Sunday more than 2,000 people descend on the club to witness the spectacle.
+Gates open at 1 PM and the game begins at 3 PM.

 10. Montgomery Pinetum

-A public park in more than 100 acres of lush forest, the Montgomery Pinetum was once the estate of the businessman Colonel Robert Montgomery, who planted rare conifers on his land.
+A public park in more than 100 acres of lush forest, the Montgomery Pinetum was once the estate of the businessman Colonel Robert Montgomery.
+He started planting rare conifers on his land in the first half of the 20th century.

-The woodland is streaked with trails past magnificent mature trees, and boasts an array of specimen plants and wild-flowers that spring to life in spring and early-summer.
+The woodland is streaked with trails past magnificent mature trees.
+I love the wealth of specimen plants and wildflowers that burst into bloom in spring and early-summer.

 11. Neuberger Museum of Art

-From that initial gift of 108 pieces the collection has swelled to more than 6,000, focussing on 20th-century luminaries like Edward Hopper, Georgia O’Keeffe, Jackson Pollock, Willem de Kooning, Ernst Ludwig Kirchner and lots more.
+From that initial gift of 108 pieces the collection has burgeoned to more than 6,000.
+The focus here is on 20th-century luminaries like Edward Hopper, Georgia O’Keeffe, Jackson Pollock, Willem de Kooning, Ernst Ludwig Kirchner and lots more.

 The museum also holds a celebrated collection of African art, as well as sculpture by the likes of Yayoi Kusama, Henry Moore and Isamu Noguchi.